Ishang22/ishang22/README.md

 ⚡  Hi, I'm Ishan — a Software Engineer from India building some real stuff through code.
 My working principle is learning by doing.
 Always up for a discussion on softwares, freelancing, psychology & philosophy. ⚡

-🔭   I’m currently working on node.js, react.js & java
+🔭   I’m currently working on java,spring boot,mongodb,mysql,kafka

 ✈️    You can hire me for remote work